 - Additional teachers to reduce class sizes and support in Y5 and Y6

-- Purchasing new reading resources to support pupil attainment
+- Purchasing new reading and phonic resources to support pupil attainment

 - HLTAs will work with new arrival children to accelerate their English language acquisition and progression – Language Classes